 Students are invited to submit their studio projects.
 Entries must be buildings, but can be of any program, at any scale, in any location.
-No urban-scale, installation, or landscape projects will be considered (substantial site work and ecological considerations are still encouraged).
-Projects could be a remodel, but must be a building and/or adaptive re-use.
+Projects can be a remodel or adaptive reuse.

-Work should have been completed in a design studio or related class from January 2014 - present.
+Work should have been completed in a design studio or related class from January 2015 - present.